Back Arrow Back to Articles

 Between build and completion is the period where you could see the value of the property rise, although this depends on the state of the market.
 It’s important to remember that during this time your money will be effectively ‘locked up’ until you complete, so if you need access to withdraw the funds, you’ll be unable to do so.

-You should always speak to an investment professional before you investing in off-plan property in 2022.
+You should always speak to an investment professional before you invest in off-plan property.

 Related: 5 Common Off-Plan Investment Mistakes